dotLAZR/Stock-Analysis/README.md

   ![2018 Time comparison](/Resources/VBA_Challenge_2018.png)
   ![2018 Module](/Resources/2018Module.png)

-* Refactoring the code has shown its clear advantages as it is more efficent in terms of how long it takes to loop and collect the data.
-As well as being more felxible in terms of different kinds of data you may be to reuse the code for.
+* Refactoring the code has shown its clear advantages as it is more efficient in terms of how long it takes to loop and collect the data.
+As well as being more flexible in terms of different kinds of data you may be to reuse the code for.

-* One of the disadvantages of beggining to refactor code is that it can easily be lost in the refactoring process.
-Using our code from the module as a reference and switching between one and the other caused me to lose some of the code from the module promting backtracking to fix code.
+* One of the disadvantages of beginning to refactor code is that it can easily be lost in the refactoring process.
+Using our code from the module as a reference and switching between one and the other caused me to lose some of the code from the module prompting backtracking to fix code.